shellychen1221/Java-Accounting-program/README.md

 Graph analysis
 We use the data to perform graph analysis by JFreeChart.
-This will make the overall cost look more visual.
+This will make the overall cost look more visual. <br>
 <img width="363" alt="image" src="https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/3c574e17-3ab3-4aeb-b191-69bfaaa5d03b">

-This is my Flowchart of this program </br>
+This is the Flowchart of this program </br>
 <img width="402" alt="image" src="https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/65adfb8d-8f99-4df3-935f-de6e096b343d">